Galileo-Galilei/kedro-mlflow/docs/source/03_experiment_tracking/01_experiment_tracking/01_configuration.md

   # in a new mlflow run

   disable_tracking:
+    disable_autologging: True  # If True, we force autologging to be disabled.
+This is useful on databricks with autologging by default which conflicts with the plugin.
+If False, we keep the default behaviour which is disable by default anayway.
     pipelines: []

   experiment:
     name: {{ python_package }}
+    create_experiment_kwargs: # will be used only if the experiment does not exist yet and is created.
+      artifact_location: null # enable to specify an artifact location for the experiment different than the global one for the mlflow server
+      tags: null  # a dict of tags for the experiment
     restore_if_deleted: True  # if the experiment`name` was previously deleted experiment, should we restore it?

   run:
     id: null # if `id` is None, a new run will be created
     name: null # if `name` is None, pipeline name will be used for the run name.
 You can use "${km.random_name:}" to generate a random name (mlflow's default)
     nested: True  # if `nested` is False, you won't be able to launch sub-runs inside your nodes

   params:
     dict_params:
       flatten: False  # if True, parameter which are dictionary will be splitted in multiple parameters when logged in mlflow, one for each key.